 Skip The Brands

-Do not hire someone because they worked at well known companies.
-They are selling on easy working for a company that everybody knows.
+Do not hire someone because they worked at well known established companies.
+They are selling on easy mode, working for a company that everybody knows.
 That’s a much easier job than what you’re asking them.
 It’s not a hard no because they worked at Salesforce and American Express, but you shouldn’t overweight it.
+Usually Founders make the mistake of hiring from pedigreed companies but these people usually don’t work out.

 Avoid Category Leaders

 Salespeople who worked at companies that were clear category leaders are similar to people who worked at well known companies.
 Don’t overweight their success because they had it easy.
 They may be able to do the job but they must check off a lot of other boxes to be considered a first sales hire.
-They’re selling a product that people know, want, and is considered better than the competition.
-Your product is unknown in the category, likely lacking features, and requires selling to early adopters.
+They were selling a product that people know, want, and is considered better than the competition.
+Your product is unknown in the category, likely lacking features, and requires selling to early adopters and innovators.

-Salespeople who are too senior or have been at one company for too long should be avoided.
+Salespeople who are too senior or have been at one company for too long should be avoided from consideration when hiring first salesperson.
 It will be hard to recruit them as a first hire from a compensation standpoint so you’re probably wasting your time.

 More importantly, they’re likely out of touch with what is required to get the job done at an early stage startup.
 They’ve mastered their way of selling their product and can do it in their sleep.
 It’s possible they have a top territory or have been coasting with a manager that likes them.
 If they’ve been at the same company for 5+ years, they have selling habits that wont easily transfer to a new startup.